The Daily Aus: Founding (2017–2020)

 The Daily Aus was founded by Sam Koslowski and Zara Seidler in 2017.
 Seidler graduated with a Bachelor of Arts from the University of Sydney and worked as a news producer at Sky News and as a government officer.
 Koslowski worked as a corporate lawyer at a law firm, and was previously a social media journalist at Fox Sports Australia.
 In February 2021, they both quit their jobs to work at the company full-time.
-In 2020, the two entrepreneurs appeared in Forbes' 30 Under 30 list for Media, Marketing & Advertising.
+In 2020, the two entrepreneurs appeared in Forbes 30 Under 30 list for Media, Marketing & Advertising.

-In March 2022, The Daily Aus appointed its first official editor, Billi FitzSimons – the daughter of Lisa Wilkinson and Peter FitzSimons.
-As of July 2023, the company has 13 employees.

-History and growth
+TDA's founding premise was that Instagram, TikTok, and podcast platforms were not marketing channels but primary news homes for the 18–35 demographic.
+The business was social-first from inception, building its initial audience on Instagram with short-form explainer posts written without assumed knowledge, partisan framing, or opinion.
+The founders deliberately rejected the creator-as-influencer model, positioning TDA as a brand-led newsroom rather than a personality-driven content channel.

+From 2017 to 2020, the two founders posted daily to the outlet's Instagram account for three years while maintaining separate full-time careers.
+After three years of consistent publishing, the Instagram account had accumulated approximately 3,000 followers.

+Growth and expansion (2020–2022)

 In 2020, The Daily Aus rapidly grew its Instagram following through its coverage of four key events: COVID-19 lockdowns and restrictions in Australia, the Black Summer bushfires, the George Floyd protests and the US presidential election.
 The founders attributed their growth in readership to young audiences "going to Instagram for the basic information before they go out to more sophisticated news sources for further reading."

-From July 2021, The Daily Aus built its online following from 100,000 to 270,000 in five months.
+In February 2021, Koslowski and Seidler both resigned from their respective careers to work at TDA full-time.
+Following this transition, the outlet's audience grew rapidly; its Instagram following grew from approximately 100,000 to 270,000 between July 2021 and December 2021.

+In March 2022, TDA appointed its first official editor, Billi FitzSimons, the daughter of Lisa Wilkinson and Peter FitzSimons.

 In April 2022, the news outlet partnered with the iHeart Podcast Network to handle the production of their two podcasts, The Daily Aus and No Silly Questions.

-The publication received $1.2 million in seed funding, led by former Nine CEO David Gyngell, in June 2022.
+In June 2022, TDA closed a $1.2 million seed funding round led by former Nine Entertainment Co. chief executive David Gyngell, with participation from Canva executives Zach Kitschke and Rob Kawalsky, and events company Untitled Group.
+The founders announced the capital would be used to expand the newsroom and deepen audience data capabilities for commercial partners.

+In September 2022, the two founders appeared in Forbes Asia 30 Under 30 list for Media, Marketing & Advertising.